psychopy/psychopy/docs/source/builder/flow.rst

 Loops
 ~~~~~~~~~~~~~~~
 Loops control the repetition of :ref:`routines` and the choice of stimulus parameters for each.
-PsychoPy can generate the next trial based on the :term:`method of constants` or using an :term:`adaptive staircase`.
 To insert a loop use the button on the left of the Flow panel, or the item in the Experiment menu of the Builder.
 The start and end of a loop is set in the same way as the location of a :doc:`Routine </builder/routines>` (see above).
 Loops can encompass one or more :doc:`Routines </builder/routines>` and other loops (i.e. they can be nested).

 As with components in :ref:`routines`, the loop must be given a name, which must be unique and made up of only alpha-numeric characters (underscores are allowed).
 I would normally use a plural name, since the loop represents multiple repeats of something.
 For example, `trials`, `blocks` or `epochs` would be good names for your loops.